Single & Two-Stage Furnaces – Which is Best for You?

 If you’re looking at a two-stage system, the name says it all.
-A two-stage system is equipped with a two-stage gas valve and two-stage blower.
+A two-stage system is equipped with a two-stage gas valve.
 We also offer a two-stage system with a variable-speed blower.
 This allows the furnace to run on different settings to keep a consistent and desired air temperature.
 The system runs on a lower setting about 75-80% of the time.
 The lower fan setting means less noise, better air circulation and less wear and tear on the internal components.
 Oh, and you will save energy!

 Two-Stage will ultimately save you money in the long run due to it’s efficiency, but it comes with a higher up-front cost.
 We have to agree, the two-stage system is worth the upfront cost.
 Less dust, less noise and higher efficiency.
 You can’t put a price on comfort.

-Check out the differences in the units we offer HERE.
+Explore the differences in the units we offer HERE.